-This time we’re heading to Vienna, the city that gave us, among many other things, both Freud’s insights into the unconscious mind and Hayek’s understanding of spontaneous order.
+For the next retreat (June 4 - 7, 2026) we’re heading to Vienna, the city that gave us, among many other things, both Freud’s insights into the unconscious mind and Hayek’s understanding of spontaneous order.

-Vienna at the turn of the 20th century was home to two powerful intellectual currents: one influence by the Romantic tradition (rooted in German Romanticism) that shaped thinkers like Freud and Frankl, and one influenced by the Liberal tradition (classical liberalism) that influenced Hayek and to a certain extent the Vienna Circle.
+Vienna at the turn of the 20th century was home to two powerful intellectual currents: one influenced by the Romantic tradition (rooted in German Romanticism) that shaped thinkers like Freud and Frankl, and one influenced by the Liberal tradition (classical liberalism) that influenced Hayek and to a certain extent the Vienna Circle.

 In this philosophy retreat, we’ll explore both and attempt to reconcile them through what Richard Bronk calls “the romantic economist.”

 The places are limited.
-Maximum 5 spots, and 3 have already confirmed.
-So only 2 spots left.
+Maximum 5 spots.

 More details below!